Foraminal stenosis overview

-Ordinarily, the nerve roots have plenty of space in the foramina and no pressure is created.
-The encroachment upon neural pathways over time can not only cause symptoms related to foraminal stenosis, but in extreme cases, could eventually cause nerve death and resulting loss of function if left untreated.
+In a healthy spine, the nerve roots have plenty of space in the foramina and no pressure is created.
+The compression of the nerve roots over time can not only cause symptoms related to foraminal stenosis but in extreme cases, could eventually cause nerve death which may result in loss of function if left untreated.

 Although most cases of foraminal stenosis are not urgent, they certainly warrant examination and treatment.
 Most conservative treatment options offer little relief from severe symptoms.
 Nonsurgical treatments like pain medication and physical therapy sometimes provide sufficient relief, but a high percentage of patients continue to experience symptoms.